Dumb Phone

 As of iOS 18, it's possible to download apps from outside of the Apple App Store through third-party app stores.
 Luckily, this allowlist approach will apply regardless of where the app is downloaded from.

-If this Allowlist approach is too restrictive, you can use a blocklist approach instead where all apps are approved unless you add them to your restricted apps list .
+If this Allowlist approach is too restrictive, you can use a blocklist approach instead, where all apps are approved unless you add them to your restricted apps list .
+This works for the App Store app itself and any other app available on the App Store.

 Restrict Adding VPNs